 Netflix’s horror film ‘Mr. Harrigan’s Phone’ revolves around the endearing and intricate relationship between Mr. John Harrigan, an infamous businessman, and Craig, the boy Harrigan hires as his personal book reader.
-After winning a lottery ticket, Craig gifts a new phone to the old man.
+After winning a lottery ticket, Craig gives the old man a new phone.
 When the businessman dies, Craig keeps the phone inside his coat right before the burial happens.
 The film progresses through the text messages Craig receives from Harrigan’s phone, which is buried along with the latter’s dead body.
 The period film is set in an earlier period in an isolated village in the state of Maine.
 If you are eager to know more about the same, you are at the right place!
 SPOILERS HEAD.

-The narrative of the film begins in 2003, the year in which Mr. Harrigan hires Craig as his book reader.
+The film’s narrative begins in 2003 when Mr. Harrigan hires Craig as his book reader.
 The significance of the period lies in the absence of technology, especially in the isolated village they live in.
-By beginning the narrative in a period in which mobile phones haven’t become a normal sight, director John Lee Hancock succeeds in tracing the growth of the usage of mobile phone parallel to Craig’s upbringing as the narrative moves forward.
-In Craig’s school, his fellow students form groups based on the phone they use and the device also becomes a symbol of status and significance.
+By beginning the narrative in a period in which mobile phones haven’t become a normal sight, director John Lee Hancock succeeds in tracing the growth of the usage of mobile phones parallel to Craig’s upbringing as the narrative moves forward.
+In Craig’s school, his fellow students form groups based on the phone they use, and the device becomes a symbol of status and significance.

 Craig’s high school years must have set in the late 2000s, a period that saw the bloom of mobile phones in reality with the introduction of the iPhone and iPhone 3G.
 He gifts an iPhone to Harrigan, who gets introduced to the wonders the mobile device can perform within his palm.
 The businessman looks and operates the phone like a child playing with a toy, which wasn’t very different from the behavior or reaction of the early mobile phone users.
-A few years later Harrigan’s death, Craig finds a footing as a college student and by that time, mobile phones become a common device that is owned by each and every one.
+A few years after Harrigan’s death, Craig finds a footing as a college student, and by that time, mobile phones had become a common device owned by everyone.

 The gradual progression of the narrative from 2003 to the second decade of the second millennium allows Hancock to explore how mobile phones have changed from an alien sight, toy, and luxury to a device, used by everyone, with the potential to heavily influence one’s life, which is metaphorically manifested by Harrigan’s text messages after his death.
 Craig’s decision to throw away his first iPhone seemingly happens in the second half of the 2010s as he raises doubts concerning its startling influence on his life, aligning with the post-modernist thoughts of the period in real life.